top of page

 Heather in the rigging of the Tall Ship Matthew Turner.

 Really what she’s seen is the importance of women seeing women doing the things they want to do.
 And not just doing the thing, but really succeeding at it.
-With her generation perhaps more than with women today, she explains “they've spent their whole life taking care of other people, so it's hard for them to focus on the role that they're given in that moment.”
+"Women have spent their whole life taking care of other people, so it's hard for them to focus on the role that they're given in that moment,” Heather explains.

 Motherhood, in addition to being a woman, plays a role as well.
-She’s seen that in women-only sailing crews,
+She’s seen the influence in women-only sailing crews where,

-“all the women are kind of caring for each other, the way women do that, you know, especially moms…it just sets the stage for more learning to happen.
+“all the women are caring for each other, the way women do that, you know, especially moms…it just sets the stage for more learning to happen."

-Whereas if you're in a mixed group, often the women will be distracted, caring, or thinking about people's comfort and not learning what's being presented, and the men will pick it all up because they're not thinking about anything except what you're teaching them”.
+In a mixed group, however, Heather shares that "women often appear distracted, thinking about people's comfort and not learning what's being presented.
+Men will pick it all up because they're not thinking about anything except what you're teaching them”.

 Heather and her three children, who lives aboard her sailboat with.

-Heather and her three children, who she lives aboard her sailboat with.
+Heather and her three children, who live aboard their sailboat in Sausalito, California

-Her role as sailor, artist, teacher, community organizer, woman, and mother all add up to make Captain Heather Richard who she is today.
-Her squeaky clean safety record, salty charm, and love for the ocean, is what has drawn people to her to teach Women Sailing Events with OCSC in Berkeley and is what will make Cruisers Academy’s Women's Sailing Courses in the Sea of Cortez, something not to be missed.
+Her role as a sailor, artist, teacher, community organizer, woman, and mother all add up to make Captain Heather Richard who she is today.
+Her squeaky clean safety record, salty charm, and love for the ocean are what have drawn people to her to teach Women Sailing Events with OCSC in Berkeley.
+It will make Cruisers Academy’s Women's Sailing Courses in the Sea of Cortez something not to be missed.

 Heather will be running two trips out of Puerto Escondido, a protected bay sitting 30km south of the historical town of Loreto on the Eastern side of Baja.
 The goal of the course is to sail out to the nearby islands of Isla Carmen, Isla Danzante, or possibly to the Baja peninsula anchorage of Agua Verde.
 These islands offer protected anchorages from many angles that could include beautiful hiking, paddle boarding, or exploring a natural Salt Flat in addition to practicing sailing skills.

-We'll be opening bunks for each leg, and accepting only 2-3 students for each passage to keep things personal.
-This will be a dynamic learning environment, with the opportunity to put to work any sailing experience you may already have with lots of room to include new lessons and first hand experience of living the sailor lifestyle.
-Students will be taking part in every crew role , from sailing and navigation, anchoring, jumping into the cooking rotation, taking care of Lintika, and learning how to be the best crew member possible.
+We'll be opening bunks for each leg, and accepting only 3-4 students for each passage to keep things personal.
+This will be a dynamic learning environment, with the opportunity to put to work any sailing experience you may already have with lots of room to include new lessons and first-hand experience of living the sailor lifestyle.
+Students will be taking part in every crew role, from sailing and navigation, anchoring, jumping into the cooking rotation, taking care of Lintika, and learning how to be the best crew member possible.

 Join Heather on a Women's Sailing Course in the Sea of Cortez this January 2025 by joining the waitlist here.